 - How similar or differentiated are their offerings from yours?

 - How are their finances?
 Are their risk-taking abilities better?

 - Are they filing for patents and/or investing in new technologies?

 - What are their digital and marketing strategies?

 - What are their short-term and long-term business goals?

 There is no denying that companies need competitive intelligence to survive.
-Competitive intelligence can provide business insights into opportunities as well as potential risks.
+Competitive intelligence, based on smart research and analytics approaches, can provide insights into business opportunities as well as potential risks.
 For instance, if your biggest competitor suddenly and unexpectedly went out of business, would you be able to take on their customers?
 Or if a smaller competitor was acquired by a firm twice your size, what would be your business risks?
 What if your firm’s most important supplier decided to cut out the middleman-you-and became a competitor?
 Or go to another competitor?
 A well-researched, developed and proactive CI can provide you the vital insights to manage these unexpected scenarios.
 These and hundreds more critical events are places where effective CI, which can give you an early warning, can be a powerful tool for you.

 Netscribes provides ongoing market and competitive intelligence, as the market and competitive landscape changes quickly.
 Derived from multi-dimensional data sources, our insights are holistic and forward-looking, to help you figure out how you’re positioned against your competitors and stay better prepared for what’s on the horizon.
 To know more, reach out to us at [email protected].